schmerlain14/softwareentwicklung_final/README.md

     B.It would be interesting to know if there are archaeal genomes which substantially deviate from this "default" archaeal gene set.
 Are there Archaea which lack 4 or more of these universal OGs?
 Which organism (scientific name) lacks most?
 [3 points] What is its preferred growing temperature/environment?
 [0.5 bonus points]

          There are 6 Archaea whick lack 4 or more of these universal OGs.

          The one which lacks the most OGs (7 OGs) is Pyrococcus horikoshii OT-3, an anaerobe, hyperthermophilic archaeon that was isolated from marine hydrothermal vent at 1395 m depth.
 The preferred growth conditions are anaerob with a temperature of 95 °C (https://bacdive.dsmz.de/strain/16857)

 4. Compile an overview of the functional categories of these 121 archaeal OGs.

     A. Provide the result as a text file sorted by the number of the functional categories.
-The result should look like shown below.
 [5 points]

-        This file is also stored in the *results* folder and its name is *cogs_arachaea_os97_functional_categories.txt* it contains the 12 categories that occured, ordered via the number of occurence.
+        This file is also stored in the *results* folder and its name is *cogs_arachaea_os97_functional_categories.txt* it contains the 12 categories that occured, ordered by the number of occurence.